Misrepresentation of the Terms of Your Insurance Policy

 Misrepresentation of Policy Terms by an Insurance Agent

 An insurance agent is a middleman between you and your insurance company.
 It is the agent’s duty to provide you with the coverage you request and to give you accurate and honest information about the insurance product you’re purchasing.
-The agent, in theory, works for you; but the agent is paid a commission by the company whose policy he or she sells.
-Because the agent’s income depends on your purchasing a policy, he or she will typically focus on making the sale, and to do so, may misrepresent the policy’s terms.
+The agent, in theory, works for you; but, the agent is paid a commission by the company whose policy he or she sells.
+Because the agent’s income depends on you purchasing a policy, he or she will typically focus on making the sale.
+To do so, the agent may misrepresent the policy’s terms.
 You may continue paying premiums for years, only to discover when you experience a loss that it is not covered.

 Misrepresentation by an insurance agency can result in financial disaster and is a type of insurance bad faith.
 Agent misrepresentation may result in your having insufficient high coverage limits and/or unwanted policy exclusions.
-If the agent, in taking your application, makes a material misrepresentation of fact, when you later file a claim, coverage may be denied.
+If the agent makes a material misrepresentation of fact when taking your application, any future claims you make may be adversely affected and possibly denied.

 Misrepresentation of Policy Terms by an Insurance Adjuster